towns-protocol/towns/servers/matrix-crypto-login-spec.md

 Keeping private keys safe is out-of-scope for Matrix.
 Besides software wallet protections, there are hardware wallet solutions which offer offline key storage.

 There is an open issue with compromised private keys.
 This proposal does not address the problem.
 There is no "password reset" solution.
+Needs a separate proposal to address compromised keys.

 ### Address as localpart